Durzn/BracketHighlighter/README.md

 ## [2.2.3]
 - The hotkey actions will now take the length of the symbols into account.
 This means that custom symbols should now be handled properly.

-## [2.2.2]
-- Removed font size multiplicator, since it caused issues when zooming.
-    Reasoning: There is no official support through the TextEditorDecorationType class, and the font size cannot be dynamically determined through the vscode API, so this feature will not be maintained and was therefore removed.

 # Planned improvements
 - This extension is feature complete.
 If you think something is missing please refer to the next paragraph.